Textiles, Temples & Tshechus: Bhutan 2

 Men wear the gho, a wrapped knee-length robe with deep white cuffs, tied at the waist by a woven belt known as kera.
 The pouch which forms at the front traditionally was.used for carrying food bowls and a small dagger.
 Today men store their cell phones and wallets in the pouch; see photo at left of men in gho with bulging front pouches.

-We’ll visit many weaving households and some larger weaving organizations in various towns and we’ll learn about the incredibly labor-intensive techniques used to make the women’s wrap dresses called kiras.
-The best place to see the women showing off their most exquisite outfits is of course at the three Buddhist celebrations that we will attend.
+We’ll visit many weaving households and some larger weaving organizations in various towns.
+Also, we’ll learn about the incredibly labor-intensive techniques used to make the women’s wrap dresses called kiras.
+The best place to see the women showing off their most exquisite outfits is of course at the Buddhist celebrations that we will attend.

 TOUR COST: $5620

-Includes visa for Bhutan (see below), 17 nights in comfortable hotels in double/twin rooms with private bath, all meals (often buffets), all soft drinks and bottled water with meals, airport transfers for all flights, city tour of New Delhi, two flights from Delhi to Paro and Paro to Delhi OR Kolkata; English-speaking Bhutanese licensed guide during the trip, all in-country ground travel by private van with professional driver, tips for guide and driver, horseback transport to Tiger’s Nest Monastery tea house, entrance to all museums and sites on the itinerary, and an 8″ x 11″ photo book documenting your trip.
+Includes day tour of New Delhi with Textile Museum, visa for Bhutan (see below), 17 nights in comfortable hotels in double/twin rooms with private bath, all meals (often buffets in our hotels) except one lunch, all soft drinks and bottled water with meals, airport transfers for all flights, city tour of New Delhi, two flights from Delhi to Paro and Guwahati to Delhi; English-speaking Bhutanese licensed guide during the trip, all in-country ground travel by private van with professional driver, tips for guide and driver, horseback transport to Tiger’s Nest Monastery tea house, entrance to all museums and sites on the itinerary, and an 8″ x 11″ photo book documenting your trip.

 IMPORTANT!
 Travel Plans

 Plan your flights to arrive in NEW DELHI on February 28.
-At the end of the trip, we will drive from the Bhutan border to the Guwahati Airport, India.
-On March 16 in the morning, you will fly from Guwahati to either Kolkata or New Delhi, whichever your return flight leaves from.
-Please check with us before confirming your flights, as this is a bit tricky!
+At the end of the trip, we will drive from the Bhutan border to the Guwahati Airport in India.
+On March 16 in the morning, you will fly from Guwahati back to New Delhi (flight included) to connect to your international flight home.
+More exact times will be given later.
+Please check with us before confirming your flights: you will be flying round-trip to New Delhi.
 Details about flight possibilities will be sent when you sign up.
-There may be a pre-tour in Kolkata too, more info later.

 More info about visas and how to apply once you have signed up.

-All photos by Cynthia except festival shots (Shutterstock) and Tiger’s Nest by Sudhir Joshi who traveled with me to Bhutan.
+All photos by Cynthia except festival shots (Shutterstock), Tiger’s Nest and me on horse, by Sudhir Joshi, who traveled with me to Bhutan.